 Apart from its use in the production of ammonia and fertilizer, hydrogen has widespread industrial applications

-• oil refining of crude and intermediate oil products into refined fuels, also for removing sulfur, etc.,
+- oil refining of crude and intermediate oil products into refined fuels, hydrogenation, hydrocracking, removing sulfur, etc.,

-• for methanol CH3OH, which is used in the manufacture of many polymers,
+- for methanol synthesis, CH3OH, which is used in the manufacture of many polymers,

 heat use of hydrogen.

-• steel industry: for heat as the traditional blast furnace method releases large amounts of carbon, but in many cases has the steel industry already begun to go all-electric, high-temperature arc furnaces for steelmaking are already quite popular, and resistance heating in rolling mills similarly replace ovens, hydrogen remains relevant as a chemical reductant agent.
+- steel industry: for heat, as the traditional blast furnace method releases large amounts of carbon.
+In many cases has the steel industry already begun to go all-electric, high-temperature arc furnaces for steelmaking are already quite popular, and resistance heating in rolling mills similarly replaces ovens, hydrogen remains relevant as a chemical reductant agent.

-• medium-grade heat, paper, better served by electricity,
+- medium-grade heat, like in the paper industry, is better served by electricity,

 Just as there are theoretical applications for hydrogen in industrial heating, many other electrical and biofuel alternatives are more affordable and secure.
 In fact, electrical alternatives are being deployed in many places, not so (yet) hydrogen.

-Any change in heat generation equipment away from burning fossils is going to be expensive.
-Existing fuel boilers and natural gas compressors will not work readily for hydrogen.
+Any change in heat generation equipment away from burning fossils will be expensive.
+But existing fuel boilers and natural gas compressors will not work readily for hydrogen, any such transition will be equally expensive.

-Changing directly to electrical heat-generating systems will be easier, less costly, and more secure.
+Changing directly to electrical heat-generating systems will in most cases be easier, less costly, and more secure.

 hydrogen in mobility.

-• one kilogram of hydrogen corresponds to around three liters of fuel.
+- one kilogram of hydrogen corresponds to around three liters of diesel or fuel.

-• pure H2 internal combustion engines too seem like an option but are also tricky in transportation.
+- pure H2 internal combustion engines too seem like an option but are an even bigger waste of energy in transportation.

-• easier and more stable is the use of ammonia, a stable fuel, and already used in shipping today, just ammonia takes up more space than diesel.
+- easier and more stable is the use of ammonia, a stable fuel, and already used in shipping today, just ammonia takes up more space than diesel; ammonia is also VERY toxic.

 power use of hydrogen.